JosueSdev/T2mod-ElementalWeapons/README.md

 ## Build Tool
 Torchlight II Guts

-## Public Release
+## Public Build
 https://steamcommunity.com/sharedfiles/filedetails/?id=827559792

-### This mod edits files from the base base game, son it can cause unexpected results when combined with other weapon mods
+### This mod edits files from the base base game, son it can cause unexpected results when combined with other mods.

 Common, Enchanted and Magic weapons have their damage split in a 50%(element)/50%(physical) ratio.
 Unique and Legendary items have all of their physical damage replaced with elemental damage.